stanley-gu/standardsCh/chapter.md

 the vector of parameters.
 Equation (@eqGeneral) constitutes the most general expression of an ODE based temporal model [@hofmeyr-nutshell,@Schuster:Book].
-The symbolism used in equation (@eqGeneral) is the standard notation used by many in the Systems Biology community.
+The symbolism used in equation (@eqGeneral) is the standard notation used by many in the systems biology community.

 Although mathematically, reaction based models are given by equations (@eqSystem) and (@eqGeneral), many researchers are more familiar with expressing